 Students interested in this program are required to get a head start in German language by taking Elementary German I, GN 101, and Elementary German II, GN 102, the summer prior to the fall freshman term either at UA or at a university closer to home.

 Once admitted to the exchange program, students take a rigorous course of study that couples engineering and computer science instruction with German-language courses.

 In their freshman and sophomore years, including summer semesters, students complete about 30 credit hours in German-language instruction.
 During the summer between the freshman and sophomore years, students attend a German immersion program for four weeks.
-The preferred program is the German Summer School in Taos, New Mexico, managed by the University of New Mexico.
+The preferred program is the German Summer School in Portland, Oregon, managed by Portland State University.
 (Cost, which includes room and board, is about $4,500.)

 During their fourth semester in the sophomore year, students take their final German class as well as a course in automotive engineering instructed in German at UA to prepare them for the German style of engineering classes.
 In their second summer at UA, students may be offered an internship with a regional automotive original equipment manufacturer, OEM, or supplier.
 This depends on current company recruiting policies.

 Their junior year is spent studying at Hochschule Esslingen, University of Applied Sciences.
 The University of Alabama and Hochschule Esslingen signed an exchange agreement on Sept.
 15, 2014.
 Courses taken at Hochschule Esslingen would be credited towards a bachelor’s degree at UA.

 The University of Alabama is currently setting up a suite of automotive engineering courses which would ultimately enable the students in the college of engineering to take an automotive track.